alexgmex/NumberRecognitionNN/README.md

-# NumberRecognitionNN
+# Number Recognition Neural Network

-GUI-Enabled Neural Network for the MNIST database using Numpy and Pygame
+GUI-Enabled Neural Network for the MNIST database using Numpy and Pygame.
+To run, simply run NumberRecognitionNN.py
+Work in progress; made for learning